 After a while, they spotted what looked like land in the distance, and upon arrival, they learned that it was actually an island formed of water and completely surrounded by land.
 Aside from the fact that there was just one tree on the island that measured 503 feet in height, the fact that it was bordered by disappearing isthmuses and had a strong Gulf Stream that swept across the island made it an exceptionally picturesque location.

-Several avant-garde movements at the turn of the 20th century were pioneers in popularizing art that defied logic and order, such as Dadaism, Surrealism, and Futurism.
-Some would take seriously the intentions of these groups, which included undercutting the solemnity and self-satisfaction of modern art.
+Several avant-garde movements at the turn of the 20th century, such as Dadaism, Surrealism, and Futurism, were the first to make art that didn’t make sense or follow rules popular.
+Some would take seriously the intentions of these groups, which included undermining the solemnity and self-satisfaction of modern art.
 The inverted urinal, depicted by Marcel Duchamp in 1917 and signed “R. Mutt,” is a well-known piece of his.
-Being one of the earliest examples of the Fountain, it has gained fame and significance as a result of light and amusing character in sentimental comedy.
+Being one of the earliest examples of the Fountain, it has gained fame and significance as a result of its light and amusing characters in sentimental comedy.